How To Integrate Legacy Systems With Modern Applications

 The purpose of the integration is to interconnect legacy and modern systems without permanently migrating your data to a new system.
 This allows you to drive digital innovation without the risks of data migration.

-Types of legacy system applications
+The 3 types of legacy system applications

 There are 3 main approaches when it comes to integrating with legacy systems and applications: